 The MATLAB container includes:

-Ubuntu® base image
+An Ubuntu® base image

-MATLAB (no additional toolboxes)
+MATLAB (without additional toolboxes)

 Dependencies to run all MathWorks® products

 Software to enable interaction with the MATLAB desktop

 A MATLAB license that is:

 Valid for all the MathWorks products installed in the container.